Juniper/nita-webapp/README.md

 ## Using an external Jenkins server

-By default the Webapp assumes a local installation of nita-jenkins container using the hostname "jenkins".
+By default, the Webapp assumes a local installation of nita-jenkins container using the hostname "jenkins".
 If this is not the case and you have a separate Jenkins server running on a remote machine you can configure the Webapp to properly redirect the user to the Jenkins UI.

 You only need to set the environment variable ``JENKINS_URL`` with the address of the remote machine and the variable ``JENKINS_PORT`` with the port that Jenkins is listening on.